Orlando Arcia Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.78 team ERA ranks last among all league pitching staffs.
+- The Athletics have a 6.68 team ERA that ranks last among all league pitching staffs.

-- The Athletics surrender the most home runs in baseball (97 total, 1.7 per game).
+- Athletics pitchers combine to surrender 98 total home runs at a rate of 1.7 per game (most in the league).

-- Sears makes the start for the Athletics, his 11th of the season.
-He is 0-3 with a 4.70 ERA and 52 strikeouts in 53 2/3 innings pitched.
+- Kaprielian (0-5 with an 8.45 ERA and 34 strikeouts in 33 2/3 innings pitched) makes the start for the Athletics, his seventh of the season.

-- In his most recent appearance on Friday against the Seattle Mariners, the left-hander tossed five innings, giving up one earned run while surrendering three hits.
+- In his last appearance on Saturday, the right-hander tossed five innings against the Houston Astros, allowing four earned runs while surrendering eight hits.

-- The 27-year-old has amassed an ERA of 4.70, with 8.7 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .240 against him.
+- The 29-year-old has an ERA of 8.45, with 9.3 strikeouts per nine innings, in nine games this season.
+Opponents have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.